 Your car has something that’s in demand for thieves.
-It isn’t your stereo, your GPS or anything you’ve hidden in the glove box.
+It isn’t your stereo or anything you’ve hidden in the glove box.
 The item in question is underneath the car, takes seconds to remove, and is required for your car to run properly.
 Thieves want your car’s catalytic converter.